eugenewebdevs/python-quick-start/Lesson2/README.md

 example: '{"name": "Antonio", "age": 44}'

 to read these key and value pairs we can import a package that is ready to help us extract data.
-We can simply bring in
+We can simply bring in the json package that is already included with python.

 `import json`

-and then start using the python built in functions.
+and then start using the python built in library functions.

 Example:
 ``` python